syncfusion-content/fileformat-docs/File-Formats/XlsIO/ASP-NET-Core.md

 ---
-title: ASP.NET Core | Syncfusion
+title: Create, read, and edit Excel files in ASP.NET Core | Syncfusion
 description: Briefs about loading and saving an Excel document in ASP.NET Core platform.
 platform: aspnet-core
 control: XlsIO
 documentation: UG
 ---

-# ASP.NET Core

-To use XlsIO in your ASP.NET Core application, please add the required assemblies in the application by referring to [Getting Started](https://help.syncfusion.com/aspnet-core/xlsio/getting-started) section.

-## Getting Started
+## Create a simple Excel report

+Syncfusion Essential XlsIO is a [.NET Excel library](https://www.syncfusion.com/excel-framework/net) used to create, read, and edit Excel documents.
+Using this library, you can start creating an Excel document in Xamarin.

-The below code snippet illustrates creating an simple Invoice formatted Excel document in ASP.NET Core.
+The below steps illustrates creating an simple Invoice formatted Excel document in ASP.NET Core.

 #### 1. Create a new C# ASP.NET Core Web Application project.